Squad-BrickCarriers/CS35L_SquadBrickCarriers-Final-Project/README.md

  ### `npm start`
  Connect to Database.

 Open a new terminal.
-In the project directory '/client', you can run terminal commands:
+In the project directory '/client', you can connect to the frontend:
+### `cd client`
+and then run these commands:

 ### `npm install`
 Install dependencies.